Skip to content

 Nominated representatives

-If necessary, a tenant can choose someone else to make decisions for them about their home and tenancy.
-This can be a joint tenant living in the same home, or someone else such as a family relative.
+If necessary, you can choose someone else to make decisions for you when it comes to your home and tenancy.
+This is called a nominated representative and they can be a joint tenant living in the same home, or someone else such as a family member.

 Please use our simple online form to add someone as a nominated representative.